Gd4pL4E/ProgrammingAssignment2/README.md

 ### About the files

 The codes for cacheSolve() and makeCacheMatrix can of course be found in cachemartix.R. the cachemean.R script was used as a template and to play around with, but is in no way part of this assignment.
-In example.md you can find some example input to use for this script.

 Thanks for spending your time on grading my submission!
 ___